getodk/docs/odk1-src/aggregate-tomcat.rst

 7. Install `ODK Aggregate <https://github.com/opendatakit/aggregate/releases/latest>`_.
 Select the latest release for your operating system.

   The installer will guide you through configuring ODK Aggregate for your setup.
-The installer will produce a WAR file (web archive) containing the configured ODK Aggregate server, a :file:`create_db_and_user.sql` script for creating the database and user that ODK Aggregate will use to access this database, and a :file:`Readme.html` file with instructions on how to complete the installation.
+The installer will produce a WAR file (web archive) containing the configured ODK Aggregate code, a :file:`create_db_and_user.sql` script for creating the database and user that ODK Aggregate will use to access this database, and a :file:`Readme.html` file with instructions on how to complete the installation.

   .. tip::